 - What will it cost?
 Hopefully not much more than Pascal

 Nvidia Turing release date

-If these rumors are true, the closest and biggest venue for Nvidia to make its big announcement would be Gamescom in August.
-That said, we haven’t heard any more corroborating reports to suggest Tom’s Hardware’s information is correct.
+If these rumors are true, the soonest we may see an announcement would be Computex in June.
+However, we believe it’s more likely that we’ll see the GTX 11 series make its debut at Gamescom in August.
+Still, we haven’t heard any concrete information to suggest Tom’s Hardware’s information is correct.

 Nvidia Turing price